KSkwarczynski/ROOT-5.34-Projects/Plots/README.md

 If you haven't used git before you are strongly advised to read Chapters 1-3 of https://git-scm.com/book/en/v1/Getting-Started

 If you are comfortable with git but would like a quick reminder of some commonly used commands see below:
-List all the git branches in the repository (the one you are on should have a * next to it)
+List all the git branches in the repository (the one you are on should have a * next to it).
 ```
 git branch -a
 ```